-- 265. The NPPF states that the Government's objective is to significantly boost the supply of homes.
-The GNLP addresses this through the housing strategy in policies 1 and 7 and the housing allocations in the Sites document. - 266.
+- 267. The NPPF states that the Government's objective is to significantly boost the supply of homes.
+The GNLP addresses this through the housing strategy in policies 1 and 7 and the housing allocations in the Sites document. - 268.
 The NPPF also states that major housing developments should meet the need for affordable housing on-site, with at least 10% of the affordable homes available for affordable home ownership.
 The NPPF puts the emphasis on local plans to identify the amount of affordable housing needed.
-It also requires local plans to provide a mix of property types and sizes and a variety of affordable housing tenures, as well as meeting the needs of all groups in the community. - 267.
+It also requires local plans to provide a mix of property types and sizes and a variety of affordable housing tenures, as well as meeting the needs of all groups in the community. - 269.
 To achieve the above and based on local evidence89, the policy encourages the provision of a full range of type, tenure and cost of housing, to meet the varied housing needs of our community.
-It also included minimum space standards and requirements for adaptable homes to provide an improved quality of life and meet the needs of an ageing population. - 268.
+It also included minimum space standards and requirements for adaptable homes to provide an improved quality of life and meet the needs of an ageing population. - 270.
 The policy is flexible in relation to affordable housing sizes, types and tenures to allow differing needs to be met in the three districts on a site by site basis based on the most up-to-date evidence.
 Paragraph 43 covers the housing mix requirement based on the most recent housing market assessment.
 Current evidence shows a higher social rented requirement in the city with a wider range of tenure options suitable in Broadland and South Norfolk.
-This evidence will be revisited in 2020.
-The policy is pragmatic and adaptable, enabling the most up-to-date evidence on housing need to be used. - 269.
+This evidence will be revisited before submission.
+The policy is pragmatic and adaptable, enabling the most up-to-date evidence on housing need to be used. - 271.
 The policy sets a general requirement for on-site affordable housing provision of 33% on sites that show better viability based on local evidence, with a lower requirement in Norwich City Centre.
 This is based on: - The Strategic Housing Market Assessment 2017 which identifies a need for 11,030 affordable homes in Greater Norwich from 2015 to 2038, 28% of the total housing need identified at that point; - Under national policy, small sites under 10 dwellings are not required to provide affordable housing.
-Larger sites will therefore have to ensure that overall affordable housing need is delivered; - The most recent viability study findings which conclude that centrally located brownfield sites which have higher development costs which affect viability are generally able to provide 28% affordable housing; - Some specific sites have very high costs associated with development.
-These are allocated with lower affordable housing requirements. - 270.
-The successful approach of preventing subdivision of sites currently in use in Norwich is applied to the whole area through the policy.
+Larger sites will therefore have to ensure that overall affordable housing need is delivered; - o The most recent viability study findings which conclude that centrally located brownfield sites which have higher development costs which affect viability are generally able to provide 28% affordable housing.
+As national planning guidance makes it clear that where applicants can demonstrate particular circumstances that justify the need for a viability assessment at the planning application stage90, the policy provides some flexibility on this point for brownfield sites where exceptional costs are more likely.
+In addition, the introduction by the government of Vacant Building Credit enables existing vacant floorspace on a site to be discounted in order to lower the affordable housing requirement, with aim of incentivising development on brownfield sites; - Some specific sites have very high costs associated with development.
+These are allocated with lower affordable housing requirements.